 Once you have finished the adjustment of the RGB fan on your motherboard, put the CPU cover on to finish the process.

-(B) Connecting a 4-pin RGB Fan To the Motherboard
+(B) Connecting a 4-pin RGB Fan to the Motherboard

 Well, it is a little complicated to connect a 4-pin RGB fan to your motherboard.
 You’ll need an extra RGB dual fan connector to connect RGB fans to your motherboard.